 U-14 Coach & TV Analyst

-Marcelo Balboa joined the Colorado Rapids Academy staff in 2016 as head coach of the U14 Academy team.
-Marcelo continues to work with the U14 age group during his tenure as U14 coach Marcelo has worked closely with Academy Homegrown players Abraham Rodriguez, Matt Hundley, Cole Bassett & Darren Yapi.
+Marcelo Balboa joined the Colorado Rapids Academy staff in 2016 as head coach of the U-14 Academy team.
+During his tenure as a U-14 coach, Marcelo has worked closely with Academy Homegrown players Abraham Rodriguez, Matt Hundley, Cole Bassett and Darren Yapi.

 When he joined the Rapids, he promptly lived up to the hype.